Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Philadelphia Pride 2026 Calendar

-- Late April (April 23-26) — Philly Black Pride: Four-day celebration of Black LGBTQ+ culture, nightlife, and community at the Warwick Rittenhouse and venues citywide.
-27th anniversary with the theme #PhillyBlackPride250.
+- April 20-26 — Philly Black Pride: Week-long celebration of Black LGBTQ+ culture, nightlife, and community at the Warwick Rittenhouse and venues citywide.
+27th anniversary with the theme "250 Reasons to Celebrate" (#PhillyBlackPride250).

 - Sunday, June 7 — Philly Pride March & Festival:

-- March: 11 AM from 6th & Walnut Streets through Center City to the Gayborhood
+- March: 11 AM from 13th & Locust Streets through Center City to the Benjamin Franklin Parkway

-- Festival: 12 PM - 7 PM in the Gayborhood (Walnut to Pine, Quince to Juniper)
+- Festival: 12 PM - 7 PM on the Benjamin Franklin Parkway (at 21st Street)

-- October 10-11 — OURfest: Philadelphia's National Coming Out Day celebration — the largest in the country.
-Parade Saturday, festival and resource fair Sunday.
+- Mid-October — OURfest: Philadelphia's National Coming Out Day celebration — billed as the largest in the country.
+Parade plus a resource fair and festival in the Gayborhood.

 Philly Pride March — June 7, 2026

 The Philly Pride March is a community march, not a traditional parade — and that distinction matters.
-There are no corporate floats or ticketed grandstands.
+There are no corporate floats or ticketed grandstands (the city specifically bars corporate floats, banners, and vehicles from the march).
 This is a walking demonstration that anyone can join, recapturing the spirit of the 1965 Annual Reminder pickets at Independence Hall.
 You walk with the community, not watch from the sidewalk.

 March Route